Peterpiotr/siguren-documentation/docs/source/operation/recovery/recovery-overview.rst

 Using the following hardware:

-- :doc:`Portable Recovery Tool <../../ms-solution/rec-addons.rst>` for sizes MS4 - MS7, or
+- :doc:`Portable Recovery Tool <../../equipment/ms-solution/rec-addons>` for sizes MS4 - MS7, or
-- :doc:`Handheld Recovery Tool <../../ms-solution/rec-addons.rst>` for sizes MS0 - MS3
+- :doc:`Handheld Recovery Tool <../../equipment/ms-solution/rec-addons>` for sizes MS0 - MS3

-For MS with :doc:`Integrated Remote Recovery` the hardware is integrated and is remotely operated.
+For MS with Integrated Load Recovery the hardware is integrated and is remotely operated.

 Instructions
   1. Open the hoist brake
   2. Rotate the worm shaft **only in anticlockwise direction** with the **following torque** to lower the SWL.
-  3. Maximum values shown in :numref:`Forced MS Recovery method max torques`.
+  3. Maximum values shown in `Forced MS Recovery method max torques`.

 .. _Forced MS recovery:
 .. figure:: ../../_img/Recovery/forced-ms-recovery.jpg